 1. Keep your pet safely away from fireworks

-Our pets are more sensitive to loud noises, flashing lights and strong smells than we are, so festivities, such as the Fourth of July, that include them may be terrifying.
-On that holiday—and a few days before and after, when people are likely to set off fireworks—it's best to leave your pets safely indoors, preferably with a radio or TV turned on to dampen jarring noises.
+Our pets are more sensitive to loud noises, flashing lights and strong smells, so on the Fourth of July (and the days around it when people are likely to set off fireworks), it's best to leave your pets safely indoors, preferably with a radio or TV turned on to hide jarring noises.

 Even pets who are usually kept outdoors should be brought inside.
 And if you are going to an Independence Day event and cannot leave your pet unattended at home, keep her leashed and under your direct control at all times.

 There are medications and techniques that might help alleviate your pet's fear and anxiety.
-Until your vet is available, try our suggestions for helping your dog cope with loud noises such as thunder and fireworks.
+You can also try our suggestions for helping your dog cope with loud noises.

-3. Protect your pet from the dangers of heat during summer festivities
+3. Protect your pet from heat stroke during summer festivities

 Another reason to keep your pets away from the often noisy celebrations of summer is heat.
 High temperatures put your pet at risk of heat stroke, which can become deadly very quickly.
 Keep an eye on your pets and act immediately if you see any signs of heatstroke.